-The Preparing to Work in Creative Media units (mandatory units in the competence qualification) are ideal ways of reiterating some of the ERR outcomes and these will be explained in the template provided by Creative Skillset.
+The mandatory units in the combined competence qualification are ideal ways of reiterating some of the ERR outcomes and these will be explained in the template provided by Creative Skillset.

 Evidence

 ERR must be included in the induction process and at relevant times in the programme, as knowledge gained during the induction can be used as evidence for the "Employment Rights and Responsibilities" requirements of this framework.
 Creative Skillset will provide a template which specifies the nine ERR outcomes and records achievement and evidence of each outcome.
 This form must be completed by the apprentice with their assessor, and their employer, who should spend time on-the-job and off-the job to assess and record the achievement of ERR outcomes.
 This form will be passed to the training provider for verification and sent in as evidence when claiming for the apprentice's certificate.